pseudoLeung/Getting_and_Cleaning_Data_coursera/README.md

 * 3.Uses descriptive activity names to name the activities in the data set
 * 4.Appropriately labels the data set with descriptive variable names.
 * 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## run_analysis.R
+#### Generate results
+Get and run this script in R/RStudio

+    source('run_analysis.R)

+Then you may see：
+  * "Load dplyr package"
+  * "Get zipped-data"
+  * "Create result folder"
+  * "Unzip data file"
+  * "Load features"
+  * "Load test data"
+  * "Load train data"
+  * "Save result"
+  * "All done"

+Package<code>dpylr</code> is required in this script.
+So if not found, it will be downloaded and installed.
+It will download data required(<https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>) on first run and stored as <code>UCI_HAR_Dataset.zip</code>.
+The file will be unzipped to analysis.
+After analysis, the folder named <code>result</code> will be created containg results.
+The results are stored in two files:

+    result1.csv, 10299 rows and 81 cols
+    result2.csv, 180 rows and 81 cols

+#### Use and/or show result

+    requiredDat <- read.csv('result/result1.csv')
+    requiredDat2 <- read.csv('result/result2.csv')